Always coming hole, 2021

-Always coming hole is a choreographic reading space about Lake Poopó, a disappearing lake in Bolivia.
-As such, it starts with an end, and with the following question: if the lake would be a fictional character in a novel, how would its next life be?
+Always Coming Hole is a choreographic reading space that navigates through lake Poopó, a disappearing body of water located in the Bolivian Andes plateau.
+As such, the performance starts with an end, and with the following question: if the lake would be a fictional character in a novel, how would its next life be?

-The work travels between the virtual and the real through the practices of writing, reading, and imagining, relating to the lake’s disappearance as a fictional choreography.
+Always Coming Hole travels between the virtual and the real through the practices of listening, writing, reading, and imagining, relating to the lake’s disappearance as a docu-fictional choreography.

 “Bodies need water, but water also needs a body.
 Water is always sometime, someplace, somewhere.
 Even in our aqueous connections, bodies and their others/worlds are still differentiated.
 The question, then, of ‘what is’ is never sufficient.
 How is it?
 Where is it?
 When is it?. (…) If we are all bodies of water, then we are differentiated not so much by the ‘what’ as by the ‘how’”.
 Astrida Neimanis